 If you’re more inspired by the bodies of soldiers than celebrities, then TRX, or total-body resistance exercise, might be a good fit for you.
-TRX, a suspension based body weight exercise developed by the Navy SEALs, is all about shifting your own body weight to increase or decrease the intensity of a workout.
+TRX, a suspension based bodyweight exercise developed by a Navy SEAL, is all about shifting your own bodyweight to increase or decrease the intensity of a workout.
 TRX is extremely versatile and popular in some fitness circles, especially in places where gym access is scarce.

 Here are four simple tips to use the apparatus properly, and help you make sure you’re getting the most out of your TRX workout:

-Before even working out on the TRX, make sure it is set up properly and can support your full body weight.
+Before even working out on the TRX, make sure it's set up properly and can support your full bodyweight.
 This may seem obvious, but the last thing you want to do is seriously hurt yourself because you didn’t set up properly.
 You don’t want to end up looking like a YouTube doofus.